andrewindeche/assesment-cw/OUTPUT.md

 - Fix: Adjust the border to a lighter shade of gray to match the design

 ### [HeroSection.tsx]
+17. Line 10 and Line 11
+- Issue: Paragraph formatting does not match the design
+- Fix: Adjust paragraph, font size and spacing to match design

 ### [App.tsx]
 19. Line 14